csingley/ofxtools/docs/contributing.rst

 we did for ``XFERINFO`` above.

-Instead we express this class-level constraint via ``Aggregate.optionalMutexes``, again using lower-cae attribute names within.
+Instead we express this class-level constraint via ``Aggregate.optionalMutexes``, again using lower-case attribute names within.

 .. code:: python